 With the Global Aid Network, Peter’s generous donations helped implement a computer school in North Korea, which provided training and life skills to North Korean citizens.
 He also helped to provide food and nutrition programs in Cambodia and Thailand to assist with natural famine disasters.
 An educational program was set in place for Thai citizens, who are now gainfully employed in various aid agencies in Thailand.

-In 2013, after the death of their son, Joseph Chung, Peter and Stephanie founded Joe’s Table in Burnaby – a café that combines high-quality coffee with meaningful employment of individuals with cognitive disabilities to showcase their skills and talents.
+In 2013, after the death of their son, Joseph Chung, Peter and Stephanie founded Joe’s Table – a café that combines high-quality coffee with meaningful employment of individuals with cognitive disabilities to showcase their skills and talents.
 Employing five out of nine individuals with cognitive disabilities, Joe’s Table began as a mother and father’s dream to advocate for autism awareness and in memory of their late son, Joseph Chung.
-Currently operating in Korea, Joe’s Table is looking for a permanent home in the Lower Mainland.
+Currently operating in Korea, Joe’s Table will soon be opening its doors in Cloverdale, with more locations to come.

 Peter and Stephanie also established the Joseph Chung Scholarship Foundation that awards students wishing to pursue higher education in special needs education.
 Awarding over 400 students to date, the scholarship is offered through post secondary institutions including Belhaven University, Regent College, Briercrest Seminary College, Trinity Western University, and Pepperdine University.